Health coverage options if you’re unemployed

 It depends on the kind of account you’re withdrawing from.
 Generally, the amount of your income from a retirement account distribution depends on the type of retirement account, how much you contributed to it, and whether you were already taxed on the amount you contributed.

-- There are several exemptions from the fee that may apply to people who have no income or very low incomes.
-See the full list of exemptions.
-If you have an exemption, you don’t need to pay the fee for being uncovered.
+There are several exemptions from the fee that may apply to people who have no income or very low incomes.
+See the full list of exemptions for 2018.
+If you have an exemption, you don’t need to pay the fee for being uncovered when you file 2018 taxes in the spring.
+Note: Starting with the 2019 plan year (for which you’ll file taxes in April 2020), the fee no longer applies.
+You won't need an exemption for 2019 and beyond.

-- You can learn whether the plan is considered affordable and meets minimum standards by asking the employer to fill out an Employer Coverage Tool (PDF).
+You can learn whether the plan is considered affordable and meets minimum standards by asking the employer to fill out an Employer Coverage Tool (PDF, 151 KB).
 Use information from this completed form to fill out your application.

 - If your new job doesn’t offer insurance, you can keep your Marketplace plan.
 You may qualify for lower costs based on your household size and income.